Alfred A. Montapert

 The first way you can use visualization is to master a new skill area.
 Visualization can be quite effective in this instance because the human brain is stimulated in exactly the same way when we visualize as when we physically perform that skill.

 Take for example a study conducted by Australian psychologist Alan Richardson who tested the power of visualization on a person’s ability to shoot free throws.
-Free throws is a basketball term where a player shoots a penalty shot from the free throw line after getting fouled.
+Free throws are a basketball term where a player shoots a penalty shot from the free throw line after getting fouled.

 Richardson chose three groups of students at random.
 None had ever practiced visualization.
 The first group practiced free throws every day for 20 days.
 The second made free throws on the first day and the twentieth day, as did the third group.
 But members of the third group spent 20 minutes every day visualizing free throws.
 If they “missed,” they “practiced” getting the next shot right.